-The commission is composed of five members appointed by the leaders of various civic, professional educational, and associations; commissioners serve staggered four-year terms.
+The commission is composed of five members appointed by the leaders of various civic, educational, and professional associations; commissioners serve staggered four-year terms.
 The commission is empowered to select an executive director using a competitive process and establishes the director's salary.
-The executive director appoints and oversees commission staff, which currently includes a staff counsel, two commission has been in full operation for a relatively short period (about three years), and much of its first several months of operation was spent hiring an executive director and staff; developing and adopting bylaws, rules of and operating processes; procedures, developing training materials and programs.
-Therefore, not enough time has elapsed to fully evaluate the commission's effectiveness.
+The executive director appoints and oversees commission staff, which currently includes a staff counsel, two